AmsterdamPHP/meetup-raffle-machine/README.md

 # AmsterdamPHP - Meetup.com Raffler

 This application enables us to raffle off stuff to our meetup attendees.
-It uses the Meetup.com API to get all check ins, and then uses the Random.org API to randomly select winners.
+It uses the Meetup.com API to get all check ins, and then randomly selects winners.

 ## Installation